 There was one survey I got about combining the zoo, bird park and night safari into one attraction.
 I think that was a very interesting topic and very relevant to me as well.
 There were also videos and advertisements that we could give our opinion on.
 That was definitely one of my more memorable surveys.

 I am not sure exactly how long I have been a member.
-I decided to join PanelPlace as a platform to organise all my surveys as it can get a bit messy.
+I decided to join PanelPlace as a platform to organised all my surveys as it can get a bit messy.
 I also really like how PanelPlace lets their members upload payments from each survey provider to show how trustworthy each of them is.

 I was unsure about how much I would earn through doing surveys as I thought it would just be a waste of time.
 I was also scared that I might need to do a lot of surveys before getting any money but surprisingly it was not the case.
 Through doing surveys I have managed to earn enough to add onto my pocket money since I’m still a student.